kaushal3103/Insurance-management-assignment/README.md

 # Insurance-management-assignment

-It is a insurance management api .
+It is a insurance management api using nodejs.
 In this firstly a client have to register using email and password and other fields like Name,address,dat of birth and contact information,after this client profile will be created.
 Then client has to login using email and password.
 After successfully login client can create policy.